IgorTodorovskiIBM/ibmzosbooks/dsfs100_v3r1.md

 ctime The POSIX metadata change time of the object stored in the utility file system object. create date The POSIX create date of the object, which is the date that the object was created.
 For PDS and PDSE members, it is the create date that was stored in the ISPF statistics.
 For PS/PDS/PDSE data sets, it is the create date as stored in the catalog.
 If the create date is not available, it is the date that the object was first accessed in DSFS. encrypt/compress status The encryption and compression status of the object that is stored inside the utility file system.
-· For directories, not encrypted not compressed is shown as those objects are never encrypted or compressed.
+Â· For directories, not encrypted not compressed is shown as those objects are never encrypted or compressed.
-· For files that are not encrypted and not compressed, then not encrypted not compressed is shown.
+Â· For files that are not encrypted and not compressed, then not encrypted not compressed is shown.
 If the utility file system is encrypted, then the value encrypted is shown as the encryption indicator.
 If the file is compressed, then it shows the value compressed xxK saved, which indicates how much disk space was saved due to compression.
 PDS model If the object is an HLQ directory, then a saved PDS model creation string is shown; else, the value 'na' is shown.
 PS model If the object is an HLQ directory, then a saved PS model creation string is shown; else the value 'na' is shown. vnode/vntok This field is the address of the internal data structures that represent the object in DSFS and z/OS UNIX.